“No doubt-Martynas has a special gift for his profession–the flow of his energy and his musicianship are eye and ear catching.”

-Since his debut with the Kaunas State Philharmonic in April of 2014, Stakionis has appeared with the Franfurt Alte Oper, Mozarteum Orchestra, Hamburg Symphony, Baltic Sea Philharmonic, Lithuanian National Symphony, Kintai Music Festival International Orchestra, Latvian Academy of Music Symphony, and Hamburg School of Music and Theater Symphony.
+Lithuanian conductor Martynas Stakionis has emerged as one of the most dynamic and promising conductors of his generation.
+Since his debut with the Kaunas State Philharmonic in April 2014, he has appeared with the Frankfurt Alte Oper, Mozarteum Orchestra, Hamburg Symphony, Baltic Sea Philharmonic, Lithuanian National Symphony, Lithuanian National Opera Symphony, Kremerata Baltica, and Lithuanian Chamber orchestras.